Boro23-wq/boro-blogs/content/blog/next/Image-component-nextjs.md

 <br>

-- Cumulative Layout Shift are often caused when visible elements are forced to move because another element was suddenly added to the page or resized.
+- Cumulative Layout Shift is often caused when visible elements are forced to move because another element was suddenly added to the page or resized.

 ## The Image Component improves application performance

 The Image Component in Next.js helps us to follow best practices to optimize images.
 It also uses srcsets, preloads and custom sized image assets.
 Following the best practices enables an application to improve metrics such as LCP and CLS.

-The Image Component with it's simple and intuitive API will bring out great developer experience in implementing them into new applications, or even into existing applications.
+The Image Component with its simple and intuitive API will bring out great developer experience in implementing them into new applications, or even into existing applications.

 ## The Image Component